absurdhero/play-pure-maven-plugin/README.rst

 - Support continuous compilation of templates as source files are edited
 - Provide a hot-reloading development server through an SBTLink implementation or other mechanism
-- Find a way to use the play version specified by the plugin consumer rather than specifying a version in this plugin As an alternative, this plugin is versioned based on the play version it is tied with.
+- Find a way to use the play version specified by the plugin consumer rather than specifying a version in this plugin.
+  Instead, this plugin is versioned based on the play version it is tied with.
 - Asset linking is only supported on unix-like systems.
 A solution for Windows would be nice.

 License